 I recommend getting this novel at least for your classroom library and perhaps for whole class reading with level 4.
 The protagonist is a 13-year-old boy with a very smart girlfriend.
 The reading level seems right for high level 3, as well as for level 4 or 5 Spanish students or native speakers.

-I used to recommend the Harry Potter books in Spanish to help with grammar acquisition, and I even wrote a book to help students with it, Read Harry Potter in SpanishThose books are a good way to get students to pick up grammar painlessly because they are told from an omniscient narrator that explains how everyone is scheming and thinking about what everyone else wants, so there are many instances of the subjunctive.
+I have long recommended the Harry Potter books in Spanish to help with grammar acquisition, and I even wrote a book to help students with it, Read Harry Potter in SpanishThose books are a good way to get students to pick up grammar painlessly because they are told from an omniscient narrator that explains how everyone is scheming and thinking about what everyone else wants, so there are many instances of the subjunctive.

-But El libro salvaje has even more of that interwoven into an engaging story.
+El libro salvaje has even more subjunctive usage interwoven into an engaging story.

 This novel will appeal to students and as they read they will pick up amazing amounts of grammar.
 As Stephen Krashen has observed: